 3. Development

 This part is quite self-explanatory.
-You have set the deadlines, now you have to meet them.
-This is also where your approach can get more customized, and where the methodology kicks in.
+You have set the deadlines, and now you need to meet them.
+This is also the stage where the software development process can be further tailored to specific needs, and the chosen methodology plays a crucial role.
 Note that you don’t have to 100% complete the development to move on to the next stage, which is…

 4. Testing